oblac/jodd-lagarto-site/README.md

 4. **CSSelly** - finally, the parser of CSS3 selectors.

 {% hint style="info" %}
-Each of the **Lagarto** libraries has it's pros and cons.
+Each of the **Lagarto** libraries has its pros and cons.
 You should check each and use one that suits your requirements.
 {% endhint %}

 Lagarto parsers are compatible with Java 8 and newer.